Questions and Answers about COVID-19 Vaccines

 • Fourth, when people with COVID-19 received plasma containing SARS-CoV-2 antibodies, they did not experience enhanced disease.

-• Finally, millions of people have been vaccinated against COVID-19, and some of them have subsequently been infected with SARS-CoV-2, or one of its variants, and none of them have shown evidence of ADE.
+• Finally, millions of people have been vaccinated against COVID-19.
+Some of them have subsequently been infected with SARS-CoV-2, and none of them have shown evidence of ADE.

 Watch a short video in which Dr. Paul Offit explains why COVID-19 vaccines are unlikely to cause ADE.